 COMMITMENT EXPECTATIONS

 Athletes are expected to agree to a programme of training with a recognised provider (including but not limited to Home Nation Governing Body (HNGB)/GB Snowsport programmes) once selected.
-Athletes are expected to commit to this programme of activity which will include (domestic) on-snow training, Athletic Capacity Training, gymnastics and acrobatics.
+Athletes are expected to commit to this programme of activity which will include (domestic) on-snow training, Athletic Capacity Training, gymnastics, and acrobatics.
 Snowsport England reserve the right to contact external training providers to track progress.

 CODE OF CONDUCT